rhodey/cabal-docker-poc/README.md

 # cabal-docker-poc
 POC to reproduce cabal replication bug on Node LTS `10.16.0`.
-I do not understand why, but it is easier for me to reproduce this bug inside a docker container.
-I have only seen this bug once come from my laptop's node environment, however on docker I can reproduce it every time.
+I do not understand why, but on one of my machines this bug can only be reproduced inside a docker container.
+While on the other machine I can reproduce it in and outside of docker.
 Note that this POC uses an official node docker image.

 ## Build
 ```